moanadl/javascript30/README.md

 - Audio only plays after there is an interaction with the page.
 It doesn't initiates with the setInterval alone

 ## 03 - Playing with CSS Variables and JS
-- Watching the solution shown in the video I've discovered the document.documentElement, although I haven't used it in my solution.
+- Watching the solution shown in the video I've discovered the document.documentElement, although I haven't used it in my solution

 ## 04 - Array cardio day 1
 - Better understanding of sort() and reduce()